ditatechwriter/dita_stuff/docs/mdita_syntax.md

 [External](http://www.example.com/test.html)
 ```

-However if you are refering to a markdown file in the same document, and that file has a key defined for it in the ditamap, you can just refer to the key within square brackets.
+However, if you are referring to a Markdown file in the same document, and that file has a key defined for it in the ditamap, you can just reference the key within square brackets.
 For example:

 ```xml
 For more information, see [using-maps].
 ```

-When the document is built the key is replaced by the title of the topic.
+When you build the document, the build process replaces key by the title of the topic.
 The same applies for keys defined in an external links map.
 For more information, see [Using keys](MDITA-keys.md).

 ## Images

-Images can be inline as well as on their own line and can be given titles and *alt* content.
+Images can be inline or on their own line and can use titles and *alt* content.

 ```xml
 An inline ![Alt](test.jpg).